dkalpakchi/Textinator/README.md

 ## Try out Textinator on your own machine
 First you will need to [install Docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).
 Afterwards just follow these steps:
+1. Clone this repository by running `git clone https://github.com/dkalpakchi/Textinator.git` or download one of the releases and unpack it.
-1. Build and run container in the background mode: `docker-compose up -d --build`
+2. Build and run container in the background mode: `docker-compose up -d --build`
-2. Go to `http://localhost:8000/` in the browser of your choice
+3. Go to `http://localhost:8000/` in the browser of your choice

 To stop container, run:
 `docker-compose stop`